Traumatic Brain Injuries in Personal Injury Cases

 - Cannot recognize people or disoriented to place

 - Slurred speech

 “Be certain that your funding company has the financial horsepower.
 If the company doesn’t have significant finances, they could run out of money for you,” Kinberger says.

 In TBI cases, HMR Funding may purchase the medical receivables, covering the cost of:

-- Reports from a neuropsychologist, neuropsychiatrist, behavior analyst, vocational assessments, and catastrophic life care plans.
+- Reports from a neuropsychologist, neuropsychiatrist, behavior analyst, and vocational assessments.

 - The qualification of quality of life losses and loss of consortium.